tumtum73/Powershell/README.md

 This script is used to install chocolatey and specific software I use allot.

 ### Create-VM.ps1
-This script will typically create a reosurce group, storage account, and unique VM.
+This script will typically create a resource group, storage account, and unique VM.
 Although you can pass existing resource group name, or storage account name.
-It will also attmept to find oyur client public IP and add that to the Network Security Group as an IP white list.
+It will also attmept to determine your client public IP and add that to the Network Security Group as an IP white list.

 ### Setup-Server.ps1
 This script is used to configure serers the way I like them.
 For example: